ChrissyBeans/ChrissyBeans/README.md

 ### *<p align=center>* Please, sign my...
 ### *<p align=center>* ~~Strawpage~~ || [Atabook](https://glass-animals.atabook.org/)
 ### *<p align=center>* Whoever drew that damselfly (assuming it was someone here on pt and not from explore) ily.
 Strawpage link gone until fully reworked gallery is open
 ### *<p align=center>* Sorry, but whispers are no longer public because people couldn't stop asking me for supporter.
+When I do make whispers public stop asking me for supporter for god's sake, I'm not helping you.
 Anyone who whispered me to compliment me ily /p

 ---